Idaho Nursing Programs and Degrees Guide

 - Highest graduation rate: Brigham Young University Idaho 61%.1

-- Highest transfer-out rate: Lewis-Clark State College 26%.1
+- Highest transfer-out rate: Boise State University 27%, Lewis-Clark State College 27%.1

-Below you will find several profiles of undergraduate and graduate nursing programs offered in Idaho.
+Below you will find more information about the undergraduate and graduate nursing programs offered in Idaho.

 Northwest Nazarene University